 Stock management is managing your product inventory.
 You don’t need a fancy POS or stock management software in the beginning.
 However, the first thing you might want to figure out is how you’re going to keep your stock.
 Do you have a warehouse to store it in or will you buy the product when an order comes?

-Once you’re done with the product selection and stock management, the next step is the fulfillment or shipment.
-When you opt for the fulfillment model it usually means you don’t have to ship the product, but instead, a third-party online store ships your product from their warehouse.
+Once you’re done with the product selection and stock management, the next step is the fulfilment or shipment.
+When you opt for the fulfilment model it usually means you don’t have to ship the product, but instead, a third-party online store ships your product from their warehouse.
 On the other hand, when you don’t work with any major e-commerce platform and, instead, sell products through your website, you’d have to manage the shipment yourself.
-You would be better off to strike a deal with a courier company that offers lower charges to you as compared to walk-in customers.
+You would be better off striking a deal with a courier company that offers lower charges to you as compared to walk-in customers.

 5. Website Development

 E-commerce website development is one of the pillars of launching an e-commerce business.
 You may want to hire a full-time developer to launch your website or work with a freelance web developer if you have some know-hows of website development.
 You may also want to check out e-commerce platforms that help you launch your online store within minutes.

 These were some fundamental areas to think through before you hop on the e-commerce train and journey ahead.
 You might also want to consider incorporating some of the latest web design trends before you set out full swing with your web development projects.